-iv.
-External specialist advisors, when deemed appropriate

-- (b) The chairperson of the bid specification committee must be appointed by the Accounting Officer in writing - (c) The specification will be certified by the committee and be submitted to the Accounting Officer for approval before the compilation of the bid document and the advertising of the bid. - (d) No person, advisor or corporate entity involved with the bid specification committee, or director of such entity, may bid for any resulting contracts. - (e) Neither a member of a bid specification committee, nor an advisor or person assisting the specification committee, may be a member of a bid evaluation committee. - (f) The specification of bids lower than R200 000 will be compiled as follows:
+- (a) A bid specification committee for bids from R200 000 and more must be composed of: - i.
+SCM Official - ii.
+Manager: User Department - iii.
+Representative from user department - iv.
+External specialist advisors, when deemed appropriate - (b) The chairperson of the Bid Specification Committee must be appointed by the Accounting Officer in writing on an ad-hoc basis - (c) The specification will be certified by the committee and be submitted to the Accounting Officer for approval before the compilation of the bid document and the advertising of the bid. - (d) No person, advisor or corporate entity involved with the bid specification committee , or director of such entity , may bid for any resulting contracts. - (e) Neither a member of a bid specification committee, nor an advisor or person assisting the specification committee, may be a member of a bid evaluation committee.

+Specification of bids lower than R200 000 will be compiled as follows:
-Thresh old Delegated Authority Oversight

-R2001 R29 Head of Departments or Supply Chain Manager

-999.99 delegated official from
+Threshold Delegated Authority Oversight R2001 R29 Head of Departments or Supply Chain Manager 999.99 delegated official from his/her function R30 000 - Specification Committee Chief Financial Officer R199 999.99

-his/her function

-R30 000 Specification Committee Chief Financial Officer

-R199 99 9.99